 One day I’ll write about the full laundry room remodel, but today we’re focusing on the countertop update.We ended up purchasing the cabinets, sink and original countertop from Habit for Humanity’s Restore (hubs loved the huge, deep stainless steel single sink).
 We firmly believe in supporting the Restore because the proceeds of sales help build homes for disadvantaged families.
 Of course, we’re all about upcycling too and are big proponents of keeping things from going into landfill if they can still be put to good use!

-Unfortunately, the counter that came with the cabinets had seen better days and had a backsplash that covered up our beautiful new tile work.We were happy to use laminate again, but wanted our replacement counter to be perfectly flat – without that little bit at the back that acts as a quasi-backsplash – so we laid our tile work to just meet the top level of the cabinets taking into account the additional height of a new counter.
+Unfortunately, the counter that came with the cabinets had seen better days and had a backsplash that distracted from our beautiful new tile work.We were happy to use laminate again, but wanted our replacement counter to be perfectly flat – without that little bit at the back that acts as a quasi-backsplash – so we laid our tile work to just meet the top level of the cabinets taking into account the additional height of a new counter.
 By the end of the build, our budget was feeling stretched and when we finally looked into a replacement, we were shocked to learn that a new laminate counter without a backsplash would have to be special ordered (and because of that was pretty pricey).
 Who knew that leaving something off an item was actually going to cost more?We lived with the old countertop for a while until one day we stumble upon a big box store we had never been in.
 Actually, we thought our car was breaking down and got off the highway to check things out – and that’s how we ended up in the parking lot of the store.
 It turned out the car was fine, so we popped into the store to check it out since we were already there.

 Here comes a stroke of serendipity: they had a whole pile of laminate countertops that had been brought in as a special offer.
 They were not only sans the backsplash, but also sans the inflated price tag.
 They were exactly what we were looking for!
 Unless you looked really close, you would swear they were quartz!Don’t you just love it when good things happen unexpectedly?
 We loaded the counter into the car and went on our merry way.